XING Help Center

 You should begin by checking your group's visibility status.
 All new groups are set as default to be visible to group members only.
 If you want the group to be visible to all XING members in the group search or enable the group to be found by search engines, you will have to change the visibility as appropriate under "Settings" --> "Change basic settings".

 You can also invite those XING members who belong to your community's target group to your group by sending them a message via XING.
 Use the advanced XING search to find the relevant XING members.
-Compose a personalized message where you briefly describe your group and use the personal invitation link for your group ("Contacts" --> "Invite", "Personal invitation links").
-If you would like to invite people who are not yet registered on XING or to advertise your community outside of XING, you can integrate the invitation link into your website, your blog, or an invitation email.
+Compose a personalised message where you briefly describe your group and use the personal invitation link for your group ("Contacts" --> "Invite", "Personal invitation links").
+If you would like to invite people who are not yet registered on XING or to advertise your community outside of XING, you can integrate the invitation link into your website, your blog, or an invitation e-mail.

 Generally speaking, Premium Membership is not compulsory for moderators.